-As filmmakers and storytellers we feel that we have an important role to play in the current Ebola crisis in west Africa.
-Misinformation and distrust is causing people not to get treated and without question is allowing the disease to spread more widely.
-WeOwnTV production manager Barmmy Boy explains,”When it is being put into film, people will definitely believe because it is not coming from a big politician, or an expert, or a doctor.
-It’s coming from the locals themselves who are living in these communities,”.
-“We always say in Sierra Leone: Seeing is believing.”
-The campaign, according to WeOwnTV Education manager Arthur Pratt, already seems to be working.
+As filmmakers and storytellers we feel we have an important role to play in the current crisis.
+Misinformation and distrust are causing people to not seek treated and without question is allowing the disease to spread more widely.
+WeOwnTV production manager Barmmy Boy explains, ”When it is being put into film, people will definitely believe because it is not coming from a big politician, or an expert, or a doctor.
+It’s coming from the locals themselves who are living in these communities,” The campaign, according to WeOwnTV Education manager Arthur Pratt, already seems to be working.
 “Attitudes are changing—people are not denying anymore.
-Actions are changing towards the issues,” he says, describing how most communities are requiring anyone entering their house to first wash their hands, and don’t touch.”
+Actions are changing towards the issues.”

 Thank you to all the generous donors who have supported us in this effort.
 This campaign is supported in part by grants from The Bertha Foundation, The Kenneth Rainin Foundation, The Fledgling Fund and individual donors.

 08/20/14: The Daily Beast